anbuinfosec/node-anonsms/README.md

 ### Success Response

-When the SMS is sent successfully, the API will return a JSON response like this:
+When an SMS is successfully sent, the API returns the following response:

 ```json
 {